Yelp/mrjob/docs/guides/writing-mrjobs.rst

-:py:mod:`optparse` allows you to add custom types and actions to your options (see `extending optparse`_), but doing so requires passing a custom :py:class:`Option` object into the :py:class:`OptionParser`  constructor. mrjob creates its own :py:class:`OptionParser` object, so if you want to use a custom :py:class:`Option` class, you'll need to set the :py:attr:`MRJob.OPTION_CLASS` attribute.
+:py:mod:`optparse` allows you to add custom types and actions to your options (see `extending optparse`_), but doing so requires passing a custom :py:class:`Option` object into the :py:class:`OptionParser`  constructor. mrjob creates its own :py:class:`OptionParser` object, so if you want to use a custom :py:class:`Option` class, you'll need to set the :py:attr:`~mrjob.job.MRJob.OPTION_CLASS` attribute.

 ::